Archaeologists May Have Discovered the Birthplace of King Arthur: Legends Come to Life?

 However, someone must have led the Britons at this time, and the oldest extant account to reveal who this was is Nennius’ History of the Britons that tells us it was Arthur.
 Unfortunately, neither Nennius nor any other early writer reveals anything concerning Arthur’s background or where he was thought to have been born.

-Palace at Viroconium
+Discovering the Palace at Viroconium

-Archaeology has, though, uncovered evidence of a possible capital of Arthur, or at least the person who led the Britons in the late fifth century.
+Archaeology has, though, uncovered evidence of a possible capital of King Arthur, or at least the person who led the Britons in the late fifth century.
 Excavations at the old Roman city of Viroconium, near the town of Shrewsbury in central Britain, have unearthed evidence that it was the largest and most heavily defended city in Britain around 500 AD, and at that very time a huge, elaborate mansion was built at its heart.
 As one of the last classical buildings to be erected in the country for another thousand years, archaeologists believe that it may have been the palace of an extremely influential military figure.

 The ruins of Viroconium in central Britain, perhaps the site of the historical Camelot.
 (Photograph by EarthQuest Photography)